 What makes volunteering here unique?
 Variety!
 Unique to Douglas County.

 The Center is home to SAGE of the Rockies, a program offering activities and events for those 50+ and LGBTQ.
 SAGE offers social, educational and support programs in their beautiful building off Colfax, close to Denver’s Capitol Hill neighborhood.
+The Center also boasts wonderful youth programs as well and could not run without volunteer support.
 Programs are small to promote a big impact in the way they provide connection and meeting to both participants and volunteers.
+Fill out a volunteer application here: https://lgbtqcolorado.org/support/volunteer/apply-to-volunteer/.

 What makes volunteering here unique?
-LGBTQ-friendly; opportunities to volunteer from home; foodies wanted!
+LGBTQ-friendly; opportunities to volunteer from home!

 The State Health Insurance & Assistance Program (SHIP)